PastIn Person

 Head of Content Distribution & Algorithm Policy at Facebook

-Andy O’Connell leads Facebook's work on content governance, misinformation, and freedom of expression as the Head of Content Distribution & Algorithm Policy.
+Andy O’Connell leads Facebook's work on content governance, misinformation, and freedom of expression.

 Angèle Christin